Police News and Police Reports on the Police

 Prairie View – Officer Megan Davis was a no show for work at the Texas University police, she was arrested for DWI.

-megan-davis-1Deputy resigns after investigation into association with felons
+megan-davis-1Deputy resigns after investigation into association with f.e.l.o.n.s.

 According to HCSO personnel records obtained by ABC13 through an open records request, Deputy Selena Perez was under investigation for her alleged association with brothers Christopher Mejia and Paul Mejia Gutierrez.
-The report states that Perez had contact with the two men, who authorities say are known felons and, in the case of Christopher, allegedly tied to the Cartel Jalisco New Generation (CJNG).

 Houston police officers charged with second DWI in two years after crash injures 9